yuzhengcuhk/C0ldstudy/README.md

 ### Hey, hey, hey 👋

-- 💬 I will join DSP Lab @UC Irvine as a postdoctoral researcher.
-See you in California~
-- 💬 I am interested in data privacy, mathematics, algorithms, reading, and sports.
+- 💬 I am interested in data protection, mathematics, algorithms, reading, and sports.
 - 😄 I am happy to contribute to open-source libraries for helping the community.
 - 🔭 I am curious about new knowledge (Ambiguous in INTP-A/INTJ-A💬).
 - 😄 If you are interested in my research, welcome to contact me ~